weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md

 ## Usage example

-The below shows a code example of how to use a `nearText` query with `text2vec-contextionary`.
+This is an example of a `nearText` query with `text2vec-contextionary`.

 import CodeNearText from '/_includes/code/graphql.filters.nearText.mdx';